This post may contain affiliate links. Please read our privacy policy.

 Tweet This

-What Vegetables to Use in Stir Fried Vegetables
+Best Vegetables to Use in Stir-Fries

 A combo of vegetables offers a gorgeous color medley and variation in texture.
-But there’s something to be said about stir frying one or two individual vegetables as well – a) it’s so fast and easy, b) it helps you figure out what to do with that head of broccoli or those bunches of bok choy, and c) there is beauty in the simplicity of one vegetable stir fry.
+But there’s something to be said about stir-frying one or two individual vegetables as well — a) it’s so fast and easy, b) it helps you figure out what to do with that head of broccoli or those bunches of bok choy, and c) there is beauty in the simplicity of one vegetable stir-fry.

 Slicing Vegetables on the Diagonal

-What to Serve with Simple Stir-Fried Vegetables:
+What to Serve With Simple Stir-Fried Vegetables

-- Shrimp, Sugar Snap Pea and Scallion Stir Fry with Miso Sauce
+- Shrimp, Sugar Snap Pea, and Scallion Stir-Fry with Miso Sauce

-- Stir Fried Chicken with Pea Shoots
+- Stir-Fried Chicken with Pea Shoots

-- Pork and Bok Choy Stir Fry
+- Pork and Bok Choy Stir-Fry

 - Shrimp Lo Mein